ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>A slight chance of showers and thunderstorms before 5pm.
 Partly sunny.
 High near 89, with temperatures falling to around 85
          in the afternoon.
-East northeast wind around 5 mph.
+East wind around 5 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">